 Regular maintenance such as hoovering and specialized cleaning products should be done regularly to keep your furniture from becoming a source of irritation.

-Vacuuming helps remove allergens, dirt, dust mites, pet dander and other debris that can cause irritation and tingling.
+Vacuuming helps remove pollens, dirt, dust mites, pet dander and other debris that can cause irritation and tingling.
 Ideally, you should hoover the futon seat at least once a week.
 In addition to hoovering, it’s important to clean your futon seat regularly with an padding cleaner specifically designed for the material of your futon seat.

 These cleaners help loosen dirt and grime while killing bacteria that can lead to itchiness and discomfort.
 After using an padding cleaner, finish the job by applying a fabric protector which helps repel liquids and stains in order to protect your futon seat from further damage or contamination.